MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/mbbcx/nc-mbbcx-evt_mbb_device_create_adapter.md

 ## -parameters

-### -param Device:
+### -param Device

+A handle to a framework device object the client driver obtained from a previous call to [**WdfDeviceCreate**](../wdfdevice/nf-wdfdevice-wdfdevicecreate.md).

-### -param AdapterInit:
+### -param AdapterInit

+A NETADAPTER_INIT object that describes the initialization information for the NETADAPTER.

 ## -returns

-Returns NTSTATUS that ...
-Return STATUS_SUCCESS if the operation succeeds.
-Otherwise, return an appropriate NTSTATUS Values error code.
-For more information, see [NTSTATUS Values](https://docs.microsoft.com/en-us/windows-hardware/drivers/kernel/ntstatus-values).
+This callback function returns STATUS_SUCCESS if the operation was successful.
+Otherwise, it returns an appropriate NTSTATUS error code.

 ## -remarks

-Register your implementation of this callback function by setting the appropriate member of <!-- REPLACE ME --> and then calling <!-- REPLACE ME -->.
+An MBBCx client driver must register an *EvtMbbDeviceCreateAdapter* callback function by calling [**MbbDeviceInitialize**](nf-mbbcx-mbbdeviceinitialize.md).

+In this callback, the client driver creates a NETADAPTER object that is used by MBBCx to represent the network interface for a data session.
+MBBCx invokes this callback function at least once to establish the primary PDP context/default EPS bearer, then it might invoke it more times, once for every data session to be established.

+For more information and a code example, see [Creating the NetAdapter interface for the PDP context/EPS bearer](https://docs.microsoft.com/windows-hardware/drivers/netcx/writing-an-mbbcx-client-driver#creating-the-netadapter-interface-for-the-pdp-contexteps-bearer).

 ## -see-also